 In matters of professional negligence, Alexander is able to settle pleadings, advise on merits and either claim against or represent professionals at hearings in the County/High Court.

 He has significant experience acting by himself and been led by leading Counsel in judicial review and in inquests (including Article 2 and jury inquests).
 He is experienced in different contexts, from prison law to sports law, planning and criminal matters.

 He advises and acts in contractual and other financial disputes, often able to guide clients to a practical non-litigious solution to problems and disputes.
 He is keenly interested in corporate governance and in civil fraud.
 He is able to assist clients in obtaining or resisting freezing orders in the High Court.
 He also has transactional and litigation experience arising from the sports context.

-Insolvency experience includes personal and company insolvency proceedings, director disqualification and applications for winding up petitions in the public interest and matters relating to trustees and charities.
+Insolvency and chancery experience includes personal and company insolvency proceedings, director disqualification applications for winding up petitions in the public interest and matters relating to trustees and charities.